 For more information visit the ClosureFast™ website by clicking HERE.

-ClariVein®IC is a minimally invasive treatment for varicose veins that utilizes a small, rotating catheter which is inserted into the refluxing vein via a pin-sized entry through the skin.
+ClariVein®IC is a minimally invasive treatment that utilizes a small, rotating catheter which is inserted into the refluxing vein via a pin-sized entry through the skin.
 The catheter spins and applies medicine to the the interior walls of the vein.
 The medicine causes the vein to collapse and seal shut.

 ClariVein®IC is performed in our office utilizing local anesthesia and patients can typically resume normal activities quickly.

 For more information visit the ClariVein®IC website by clicking HERE.

 The VenaSeal™ closure system is the only non-heat based, non-sclerosant procedure that utilizes medical glue to seal diseased veins shut.